sentubiswas013/Javascript/code/question-02.md

 ## JavaScript and the DOM
 ---
-Here are the answers to the JavaScript-related questions you posed:

 ### 1\. **How can you select an element in the DOM using JavaScript?**

 In JavaScript, you can select an element in the DOM using several methods: